 It’s rare to see things these days that really make your jaw drop.

-In brief (if I can) Bear Grylls abseiled out of a helicopter on to a Tower Bridge made from LEGO (nothing more British than Tower Bridge).
-He was carrying the final piece of LEGO for the bridge and a sign that said ‘5,805,846 LEGO bricks and a Guinness World Record for the largest LEGO structure ever built’.
+In brief, Bear Grylls abseiled out of a helicopter on to a Tower Bridge made from LEGO (nothing more British than Tower Bridge).
+He was carrying the final piece of LEGO and a sign that said ‘5,805,846 LEGO bricks and a Guinness World Record for the largest LEGO structure ever built’.

-Next, the previous models of Discovery (from the Heritage Collection) were driven up and over the LEGO bridge and Zara Philips rode her horse over some jumps.
+Next, the previous models of Discovery (from the Heritage Collection) were driven up and over the LEGO bridge.
 Sir Ben Ainslie and crew then drove in through the water under the bridge towing along a scale version of their America’s Cup racing yacht (yes, that was made of LEGO too).
 There were interviews on stage with all followed by fireworks and an after party.

 So…I had visited the grounds of Packington Hall before, on the 65th anniversary of the Defender (and in fact got to drive some of the old Defender models around the grounds where Land Rover first developed its vehicles).

-Security on the way in was ultra tight and I could see that venue wasn’t outside the hall, instead there was a huge marquee on the skyline that was lit up with hundreds of floodlights – I knew then that this was going to be a big night.
+Security on the way in was ultra tight and I could see that venue wasn’t outside the hall, instead there was a huge marquee on the skyline that was lit up with floodlights – I knew then it was going to be a big night.

 I parked up and walked to marquee, admiring the Land Rovers and Jaguars along the way and grinning to myself listening to the brass band that was playing.
 As I queued on the steps I saw Helena Christensen casually smiling for a photo before she walked in (and she smiled at me too).
 And inside I was handed a cocktail of gin, bitter lemon and orange honey – absolutely delicious.
 I spent the next half hour wandering around, watching some of the videos, admiring the official Land Rover clothing, writing notes and spotting many of Land Rover’s adventure ambassadors – people like Ben Saunders, Kenton Cool, Ed Stafford, Laura Bingham, Monty Halls and Charley Boorman.